+4.4.3 Homopolymer errors in simulated data

-confirm the sensitivity of the RAMICS and local Sierra tools used in Seq2Res, we evaluated the complete Seq2Res pipeline using simulated datasets.
+After confirming the sensitivity of the RAMICS and local Sierra tools used in Seq2Res, we evaluated the complete Seq2Res pipeline using simulated datasets.
 The simulated datasets were generated using the ART simulation tool(Huang et al., 2012).

 The high insertion and deletion error rate at homopolymer regions in Roche/454 data is well known (Gilles et al., 2011; Huse et al., 2007; Kunin et al., 2009; Margulies et al., 2005; Moore et al., 2006; Vera et al., 2008; Wang et al., 2007) and, thus, we initially evaluated the simulated data to ensure that ART was introducing errors at homopolymer regions.

+Quality trimming of the ART [Huang, 2012 #1510] simulated dataset showed that less than a base was trimmed per sequence.
+This applied that ART did not simulate the drop off of base quality towards the 3’ end of the sequence but only simulated insertion and deletion errors mainly at homopolymer regions.

 The “seed” sequences for the generation of the simulated data had all been specifically chosen on the basis that they contained at least one DRM at, or adjacent to, homopolymer regions (Table 4.12).

 For example, in the simulated datasets generated from both the resistant and sensitive ‘seed’ sequences from sample 2368, we observed as many as four nucleotide insertions and three nucleotide deletions at homopolymer regions in the simulated data (Table 4.13).
 Generally, the most frequent error was a one nucleotide insertion (+1) or one nucleotide deletion (-1) with as many as 24.24% of sequences having a single nucleotide insertion at a homopolymer region (Table 4.13).
-Similar error profiles were observed in the simulated datasets for the other seed .
+Similar error profiles were observed in the simulated datasets for the other seed sequences.

 We further compared the error rates at homopolymer regions in the simulated data with published reports.
 Gilles et al reported a 5.97% 1.33 homopolymer related error of the total 45,895 erroneous bases in the 454 GS-FLX Titanium bases (Gilles et al., 2011) while Huse et.al reported that 39% of the errors were related to homopolymer out of 159,981 total errors (Huse et al., 2007).
 It appears that the error rate of indels at homopolymer regions is not consistent and, thus, the inconsistency in our simulated data is an error profile that is similar to real data.

+While indel errors at homopolyer region exist in the sequence data, they are accurately identified in Seq2Res using the mapping tool RAMICS.
+Most mapping tools map the sequences to the reference at nucleotide space and tend to put lots of insertions and deletions in order to find the matching base.
+On the other hand, RAMICS maps at codon space, which mean a combination of three bases are translated to amino acid in the sequence reads and reference sequence and are aligned together although the nucleotide bases in the codons of aligned sequences are not the same (Figure 4.24).
+RAMICS is also capable of identifying a insertion or deletion of a base or codon in the sequence reads (Figure 4.24).

 4.4.4 Seq2Res sensitivity test with simulated data

 The simulated sequence reads derived from resistant and sensitive “seed” sequences were pooled together at various fixed proportions to generate datasets with varying known prevalences of resistance in the resulting datasets (0.1%, 1%, 5%, 10%, 15%, 20% and 50%).
-The simulated datasets were analyzed using Seq2Res and the subsequent results were analyed on the basis of the identification of drug resistant mutations and the prediction of resistance to ARVs.
+The simulated datasets were analyzed using Seq2Res and the subsequent results were analyzed on the basis of the identification of drug resistant mutations and the prediction of resistance to ARVs.